Automakers are allegedly trying to sneak in another break to fleet mpg and emissions

 Over the past decade, the vast majority of U.S. pump gasoline has transitioned to 10% ethanol—or even, depending on where you are, 15% ethanol.

 The EPA tests that bring us official fuel economy numbers are just in the process of catching up with that reality.
 Tier 3 tests run on E10 aren't mandated until model year 2021.
-Until 2017, all were Tier 2 tests, run on the now-rare fuel called Indolene in official protocol but better known as non-oxygenated or non-ethanol gasoline.
-It's also known as "neat" gasoline, or E0 for its lack of added ethanol.
+Until 2017, all were Tier 2 tests, run on the now-rare fuel called Indolene in official protocol but better known simply as non-ethanol gasoline, "neat" gasoline, or E0 for its lack of added ethanol.

 Non-ethanol gasoline pump

-Which leads to a sticky point: Adding ethanol to gasoline drops the energy content and the fuel mileage, while decreasing the carbon dioxide emitted per gallon.
+Which leads to a sticky point: Adding ethanol to gasoline drops the energy content and the gas mileage, while decreasing the carbon dioxide emitted per gallon.
 But if you start the carbon calculations with the fuel in the fuel tank and ignore the other debatable pieces regarding growing, producing, and transporting the fuels, it’s a net negative of up to a few percent in “carbon-balance fuel economy,” as policymakers call it.

 Automakers, of course, understand that within the maze of adjustment factors for emissions and fuel economy numbers, that’s a negative that could bring down their corporate average fuel economy (CAFE) numbers—and those on the window sticker.